treyworks/treyworks-chat-plugin/README.md

   --tw-chat-bubble-icon-size-mobile: 40px;
 }
 ```
-## Message Moderation
+## Message Moderation (OpenAI Text Chat)

-Enable the message moderation feature from the plugin settings.
+Enable the message moderation feature from the plugin settings for text chat widgets.
 This feature is designed to filter user messages with the [Profanity PHP library](https://github.com/ConsoleTVs/Profanity) and enable the [OpenAI Moderation API](https://platform.openai.com/docs/guides/moderation).

 ## Voice Widget Feature